 There is an even worse scenario that relates to this problem.
 Windows seems to start, but the desktop doesn’t show up, and all you can do is move your mouse on a back screen.
 The reason behind the problem could be many.
 A faulty hard drive that cannot load files, incompatible software that takes a lot of time to load, corrupt system files, and more.

-Windows is stuck at the Lock Screen or Welcome Screen before login
+Windows is stuck at the Lock Screen before login

-If you are stuck at the welcome screen, it may be because of startup issues, incompatible software, driver issues, outdated software, corrupted files, etc. The most common fix people do to resolve this concern is to press the CTRL+ALT+DEL keys together or reboot the system.
+If you are stuck at the Lockscreen before login, it may be because of startup issues, incompatible software, driver issues, outdated software, corrupted files, etc. The most common fix people do to resolve this concern is to press the CTRL+ALT+DEL keys together or reboot the system.
 But what if this doesn’t work?
 Follow these suggestions.

 - Repair Using SFC Tool